-The non-employee director compensation policy provides for annual retainer fees and/or long-term equity awards for our non-employee directors.
+Our non-employee director compensation program provides for annual retainer fees and/or long-term equity awards for our non-employee directors.
 Each non-employee director receives an annual retainer of \$40,000.
+Our lead independent director receives an additional annual retainer of \$25,000.
 Non-employee directors serving as the chairs of the audit, compensation and nominating and corporate governance committees receive additional annual retainers of \$15,000, \$10,000 and \$8,000, respectively.
 Non-employee directors serving as members of the audit, compensation and nominating and corporate governance committees receive additional annual retainers of \$7,500, \$5,000 and \$4,000, respectively.
 The non-employee directors will also receive initial grants of options to purchase 47,000 shares of our common stock, vesting monthly over three years, upon election to the board of directors, and thereafter annual grants of options to purchase 23,500 shares of our common stock, vesting on the first to occur of (1) the first anniversary of the grant date or (2) the next occurring annual meeting of our stockholders.

-Compensation under our non-employee director compensation policy will be subject to the annual limits on non-employee director compensation set forth in the Company's 2019 Incentive Award Plan (the "2019 Plan").
-Our board of directors or its authorized committee may modify the non-employee director compensation program from time to time in the exercise of its business judgment, taking into account such factors, circumstances and considerations as it shall deem relevant from time to time, subject to the annual limit on non-employee director compensation set forth in the 2019 Plan.
+Compensation under our non-employee director compensation policy is subject to the annual limits on non-employee director compensation set forth in our 2019 Incentive Award Plan, or the 2019 Plan.
 As provided in the 2019 Plan, our board of directors or its authorized committee may make exceptions to this limit for individual non-employee directors in extraordinary circumstances, as the board of directors or its authorized committee may determine in its discretion, provided that the non-employee director receiving such additional compensation may not participate in the decision to award such compensation or in other compensation decisions involving non-employee directors.